RxSwiftCommunity/RxRealm/README.md

 #### As Source

-You can grab the files in `Pod/Classes` from this repo and include it in your project.
+You can grab the files in `Pod/Classes` from this repo and include them in your project.

 ## TODO